 Those white specks in the distance are the houses in Millom and Haverigg.
 It seems so easy just to wander over the sands to get there….. no, I don’t want to drown today!

-This spoil heap is treacherous to walk along the edge of.
-There’s a steep slope down to the water’s edge, which would make very uncomfortable tumbling down.
-I go inland a little to see if there’s a safer path, and sure enough there is.
+This spoil heap is quite treacherous to traverse, as there’s a very steep slope down to the water’s edge, which would make for very uncomfortable tumbling.
+I go inland a little to see if there’s a safer path, and sure enough, there is.

-The path leads down onto the shore, and I start walking along the beach.
-The beach is a mix of stones, mud, sand, and sea lavender.
+The path leads down onto the shore, and I start walking along the beach, which is a mix of stones, mud, sand, and lovely sea lavender.

 Three more pillboxes arrive in quick succession, another tilted one, an upright one, and one that has fallen completely onto its front face

 Beyond the pillboxes is a platform, presumably built at the same time for some wartime purpose, but equally skewiff now as the pillboxes.
 Perhaps it was a small wharf that boats could pull up against.
-There’s no sea here, but over the last 80 years this side of Britain’s coast has seen the sea withdraw significantly, as I’ve seen on previous walks, while the east coast of Britain is being gradually eaten away.
-I guess that means Britain is gradually moving out towards Ireland?
-Hmmm.
+There’s no sea here, but over the last 80 years this side of Britain’s coast has seen the sea withdraw significantly, while the east coast of Britain is being gradually eaten away.
+I guess that means Britain is gradually moving out towards Ireland…

 The beach becomes grassier and grassier, until it gives way to paths through the grass and low scrub, and eventually becomes a more distinct track.